 Must See in Ubud

 While traveling in Bali I suggest you form yourself into an early morning person.
 I know its vacation and everyone loves to sleep long hours in the Instagrammable Bali hotels but on the days you are going to explore wake up and catch the sunrise.
 The main reason is things tend to get very packed in Bali during the late afternoon.
 One of my favorite places to catch the sunrise and I have to say the best in Ubud is Tegalalang Rice Terrace.

 Tegalalang Rice Terrace

 I would have to say this is the most famous rice terrace in Bali and maybe the best views in Ubud.
 It is on just about everyone must see in Ubud list.
 One thing that most people don’t tell you is the best place to actually see and go when in the terraces.
-From a Photographer perspective, we are always searching and hunting for the best lighting well in these terraces the light pokes through the trees in a really incredible way for only a short amount of time right after sunrise.
-It creates these amazing light rays off a single palm tree and is truly a sight to see.
+From a Photographer’s perspective, we are always searching and hunting for the best lighting well in these terraces the light pokes through the trees in a really incredible way for only a short amount of time right after sunrise.
+It creates these amazing light rays of a single palm tree and is truly a sight to see.
 Check the map below to find the exact location.
 The rice terraces are a 10,000 IDR donation to enter.
 Although the terrace and Wanagiri Hidden Hills may be the best spots for sunrise don’t forget to check out the best sunset in Bali.**

 Coffee plantation Ubud